News/Itinerary

 July 6

-• Arrive Dublin Airport.
+• Arrive at Dublin Airport.
 Coach to Cork.
 Settle into apartments on the campus of University College Cork (UCC)

 July 7

-• Walking tour of Cork City.
+• Afternoon: Guided tour of campus followed by walking tour of Cork City.

 July 8